yiqun12/flexsim/README.md

 print( sum(my_list)/3)
 array_ = sub_set_sum( my_list, sum(my_list)/3)
 ```
-###### utilize the array of expected time array to match all 53845 different sequences subarray in order to generate the sequences set that contains all the equal-sum sequences.
+###### utilize the array of expected time array to match all 53845 different sequences subarray in order to generate the sequences set that contains all the possible sequences.
+The result is there are 100 thousands different sequences that can be divided in 3 equal sum subarrays
 ```
 def check(b,my_list_):
     for element in b: